CERN LHC Nuclear Chemistry Research

 Geant4 Simulations of the Zero Degree Calorimeter Reaction Plane Detector

-University of Maryland Undergraduate Research Day, April 2015
+University of Maryland Undergraduate Research Day (click to enlarge)

 CMS Zero Degree Calorimeter Technical Design Report